stdekker/open-data-maps/README.md

 The aim for this application is to be easy to deploy on shared hosting webservers.
 See [architecture.md](architecture.md) for more information.

+## AI Coded

+This project was developed with significant assistance from AI coding tools.
+While this approach enabled rapid development, it's important to note:

+- Code quality and reliability may vary
+- Edge cases and error handling might not always be comprehensive
+- Performance may not be optimal
+- Security considerations may need additional review

+Please use this code with appropriate caution and testing in production environments.

+## Installation

+1. Install Composer if you haven't already:
+   - Windows: Download and run the installer from https://getcomposer.org/download/
+   - Linux/Mac: Run `curl -sS https://getcomposer.org/installer | php` and move to PATH
+2. Navigate to the project directory in your terminal
+3. Run `composer install` to install all dependencies defined in composer.json
+4. If you're using DDEV, you can run `ddev composer install` instead

 ## Data

 Source gemeenten GeoJSon